QuantizeML API

 From that it deduces the rightmost fractional bit indices.

-The resulting frac_bits can be a negative number if the ranges are higher than the biggest integer than can be represented with the specified value bits).
+The resulting frac_bits can be a negative number if the ranges are higher than the biggest integer that can be represented with the specified value bits.

 If specified, the maximum fractional bits are clamped to the available value_bits.